-Coordinates with Building Managers to prepare for the potential of a full or limited shutdown on a temporary basis.
-Shutdown may include turning off utilities and building systems, closing windows, disconnecting plug-in equipment, discharging stored energy, etc.

-Implement contracted vendor services' pandemic response plans including:

-- Custodial: coordinate custodial services to clean only specific buildings and not clean closed buildings - Maintenance: only on emergency basis - Trash: coordinate pick up of trash at open building dumpsters - If possible, temporarily suspend all other services.
+- Coordinates with Building Managers to prepare for the potential of a full or limited shutdown on a temporary basis.
+Shutdown may include turning off utilities and building systems, closing windows, disconnecting plug-in equipment, discharging stored energy, etc. - Implement the pandemic response plans of the contracted vendor services including: - Custodial: coordinate custodial services to clean only specific buildings and not clean closed buildings - Maintenance: only on emergency basis - Trash: coordinate pick up of trash at open building dumpsters - If possible, temporarily suspend all other services.